sib-swiss/unix-first-steps-training/README.md

-# First steps with Linux / UNIX and the Bash shell
+# Introduction to Linux / UNIX and the Bash shell

 Welcome to the home page of the
 **First steps with Linux / UNIX and the Bash shell** SIB course.